 The U.S. Department of State, responsible for international relations of the United States, offers a variety of regional topics including the Asia-Pacific Economic Cooperation (APEC).
 The section includes a brief overview of APEC, as well as a library of APEC speeches and press releases organized by year.

 The United States National Center for APEC is a U.S. business association focused on facilitating American private sector engagement within APEC.
 This site provides information about current issues, center events, and publications which include case studies about different aspects of APEC.
 Also included is a media section that contains a number of useful resources such as a blog, press releases, and a video library that provides more information regarding recent events related to the trade bloc.
 Key documents available in PDF.

 The United Nations ESCAP site provides a profile of the Asia-Pacific Trade Agreement (APTA).
-This profile contains a brief history overview of APTA, numerous fact sheets which can be downloaded as PDFs, an archive of previous committee meetings, and trade information regarding the member states of APTA.
+This profile contains a brief historical overview of APTA, numerous fact sheets which can be downloaded in PDF, an archive of previous committee meetings, and trade information regarding the member states of APTA.